ept/blog/src/_posts/2014-03-26-six-things-about-scaling.md

 ## In conclusion

+The problems discussed in this post are primarily data systems problems.
+That's no coincidence: if you write your applications in a stateless way, they are pretty easy to scale, since you can just run more copies of them.
+Thus, whether you use Rails or Express.js or whatever framework _du jour_ really doesn't matter much.
+The hard part is scaling the stateful parts of your system: your databases.

 There are no easy solutions for these problems.
 Some new technologies and services can help -- for example, the new generation of distributed datastores tries to solve some of the above problems (especially around automating replication and failover), but they have other limitations.
 There